 What’s so bad about ticketing systems?

-Ticketing in and of itself is very transactional when experienced from the customer’s perspective.
-This is because customer service software that uses a ticketing system essentially turns all customer inquiries into numbered tasks for agents to solve, distribute and close as quickly as possible.
+This is because customer service software runs on a ticketing system essentially turns all customer inquiries into numbered tasks for agents to solve, distribute and close as quickly as possible.
 Approaching customer service in this way means customer service departments run the risk of being more focused on ticket management than actually helping customers.
 And being good at managing tickets, really only means you are good at staying organized – not necessarily delivering great customer service.

 Tickets objectify people